aurae-runtime/aurae/README.md

 development of a milestone candidate for enterprise distributed systems and automation.

-## **In more detail**
+# **Expanded Overview**

 Aurae enables the control of each internal runtime process on a piece of hardware or node as its [PID]-1 instance on a [Linux kernel] and offers mTLS-encrypted gRPC APIs for managing processes through [workload isolation with Aurae cells] [^cells].

-Furthermore, Aurae also enables the management of [virtual machines] and containers by adding additional features comparable to those of [Firecracker] and [containerd] and combining effective node management with additional controls while offering a scope comparable to that of [systemd].
-In doing so, Aurae takes ownership of all runtime processes on a single piece of hardware and provides [mTLS]-encrypted [gRPC] APIs (the [Aurae standard library]) to manage these processes in [Aurae cells].
+Furthermore, enabling the management of [virtual machines] and containers by adding additional features comparable to those of [Firecracker] and [containerd] and combining effective node management with additional controls while offering a scope comparable to that of [systemd].

-The inherent compatibility with Kubernetes and the capacity to function as a systemd [substitute](#project-status) enable commendable performance in enterprise settings to meet the demands of distributed systems both now and in the future [^medium].
+In doing so, Aurae takes ownership of all runtime processes on a single piece of hardware or node, providing [mTLS]-encrypted [gRPC] APIs (the Aurae standard library) that allow the management of these processes in [Aurae cells].
+Further, enabling the construction of distributed systems with enterprise settings and security that can run below Kubernetes and [substitute](#project-status) as a systemd replacement with accessible and maintainable system and service management [^medium].

 ---